Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

 ### 3.4.1 Send Device Events to IOT Hub:

-1. Launch the Device Explorer as explained in [Step 2](#Step-2:-Register) and navigate to **Data** tab.
+1. Launch the DeviceExplorer as explained in [Step 2](#Step-2:-Register) and navigate to **Data** tab.
 Select the device name you created from the drop-down list of device IDs and click **Monitor** button.

     ![DeviceExplorer\_Monitor](images/3_3_1_01.png)

-2. Device Explorer is now monitoring data sent from the selected device to the IoT Hub.
+2. DeviceExplorer is now monitoring data sent from the selected device to the IoT Hub.

 3. Run the sample by issuing following command.